crswll/tailwindcss-theme-swapper/README.md

   // The name of the theme.
 You only have to name `base`.
   name: 'dark',

-  // Apply one of these selectors(?) for an element and all of its children to use that theme.
+  // Apply one of these selectors(?) to an element and all of its children to use that theme.
   selectors: ['.dark', '[dark]'],

   // If this media query matches the theme will apply to the entire page.
   mediaQuery: '@media (prefers-color-scheme: dark)',

-  // This extends the tailwind theme.
-Only keys/values defined here will be made into custom properties.
+  // This extends your tailwind theme.
+  // Only keys/values defined here will be made into custom properties.
   theme: {
     colors: {
       // ...